 Drafts of motions and pleadings

-How do they make sure each document is clear, precise, and tailored to the client’s needs?
+How do they ensure each document is clear, precise, and tailored to the client’s needs?
 Do they double-check documents’ formatting and compliance with legal standards?
 Do they have a system that helps them speed up the process while maintaining accuracy and efficiency?

-Look for candidates who have a systematic and thorough approach to legal research.
-For example, they might start by mapping out key issues and identifying the most authoritative sources.
-They might then compare a few different sources to make sure their information is accurate and up-to-date.
+Look for candidates who take a systematic and thorough approach to legal research.
+For example, they might start by mapping out key issues and identifying the most authoritative sources (hint: Google isn’t the right answer!).
+They might then compare a few different sources to ensure their information is accurate and up-to-date.

-Candidates might mention different types of software.
+Candidates may mention different types of software.
 Here are some examples:

 Document management: Concordance and CaseMap